Volcanoes Closest to Reykjavik

 Experience the power of Iceland's volcanoes and witness these awe-inspiring natural wonders.
 Take a break from the city and explore the stunning Icelandic glaciers and valleys surrounding these volcanoes.
 Learn about their impact on Icelandic culture and society, and book your tour now to discover the thrilling world of Iceland's active volcanoes.

 These volcanoes are all worth visiting, whether you hike on them, venture inside them or even take to the sky to see them from the air.
 However, if you don't have enough time to get out of Reykjavik to see one or more of them, then consider visiting Perlan instead.
-Inside, its Forces of Nature exhibit is one place you can learn and experience Iceland's volcanoes without ever leaving Reykjavík.
+Inside, its Forces of Nature exhibit is one place you can learn about and experience Iceland's volcanoes without ever leaving Reykjavík.

 Earthquakes in Iceland